Lewis & Clark Graduate School of Education & Counseling

 Accreditation and Licensure

-Additionally, the Professional Mental Health Counseling—Addictions curriculum fulfills all of the educational content hours required for the State of Oregon Certified Alcohol and Drug Counselor I and is approved by the Oregon Addiction Counselors Certification Board (ACCBO).
+Additionally, the Professional Mental Health Counseling—Specialization in Addictions curriculum fulfills all of the educational content hours required for the State of Oregon Certified Alcohol and Drug Counselor I (CADC I) and is approved by the Mental Health and Addiction Certification Board of Oregon (MHACBO).

-Master of Arts in Professional Mental Health Counseling—Addictions
+Master of Arts in Professional Mental Health Counseling—Specialization in Addictions

 Degree Requirements